Long and Short Positions

 A short position is the exact opposite of a long position.
-The investor hopes for and benefits from a drop in the price of the security.
+The investor hopes for, and benefits from, a drop in the price of the security.
 Executing or entering a short position is a bit more complicated than purchasing the asset.

 In the case of a short stock position, the investor hopes to profit from a drop in the stock price.
-This is done by borrowing X number of shares of the company from a stockbroker, and then selling the stock at the current market price.
+This is done by borrowing X number of shares of the company from a stockbroker and then selling the stock at the current market price.
 The investor then has an open position for X number of shares with the broker, that has to be closed in the future.
 If the price drops, the investor can purchase X amount of stock shares for less than the total price they sold the same number of shares for earlier.
-The excess cash is her profit.
+The excess cash is their profit.

 The concept of short selling is often difficult for many investors to grasp, but it’s actually a relatively simple process.
 Let’s look at an example that will hopefully help clarify things for you.
 Assume that stock “A” is currently $50 per share.
-For one reason or another, you expect the stock price to decline, and so you decide to sell short to profit from the anticipated fall in price.
+For one reason or another, you expect the stock price to decline so you decide to sell short to profit from the anticipated fall in price.
 Your short sale would work as follows:

 - You put up a margin deposit as collateral for your brokerage firm to loan you 100 shares of the stock, which they already own.

 - When you receive the 100 shares loaned to you by your broker, you sell them at the current market price of $50 per share.
 Now you no longer have any shares of the stock, but you do have the $5,000 in your account that you received from the buyer of your 100 shares ($50 x 100 = $5,000).
 You are said to be “short” the stock because you owe your broker 100 shares.
 (Think of it as if you said to someone, “I’m 100 shares short of what I need to pay back my broker.”)